Westerlichttoren

 The Westerlichttoren or West Schouwen is a lighthouse in Haamstede, Netherlands.
 Designed by L. Valk, it was built in 1837.
-At 47 m above ground and a light stand at 58 m above sea level it is one of the tallest lighthouses in the Netherlands.
+At 47 m (154 ft) above ground and a light stand at 58 m (190 ft) above sea level it is one of the tallest lighthouses in the Netherlands.

 The lighthouse is built in brick and iron, the walls are 2.4 m thick at the bottom, tapering upward.
 It is painted in a red-and-white spiral.
 A stair of 226 steps, in stone and partially in iron, leads to the top.
 The lighthouse is unattended.

 Light

 The lighthouse is switched on and off automatically by a light sensor.
 A sailor can recognise the light by its characteristic: group flash 2+1.
 The current lenses were installed in 1953.
 Originally the light was an incandescent light bulb of 4200 W, which has been replaced by a 2000 W gas-discharge lamp.

 Notability

 This lighthouse was well known by the public as it was used for the former 250 Dutch guilder note designed by Ootje Oxenaar.